The performer’s dilemma

 Your energy map is your starting point.
 Without it, you’re scheduling work blindly.

 The audit also reveals something else: energy leaks.
 Where is your energy draining without producing output?
 For most knowledge workers, meeting-heavy schedules are the culprit.
-A study of over 400 knowledge workers found that time spent in meetings versus individual work significantly impacts energy levels, with meeting-intensive calendars preventing the micro-breaks necessary for energy replenishment [2].
+Meeting-intensive calendars crowd out the micro-breaks necessary for energy replenishment, making it harder to sustain focus between deep work sessions [2].

 But it might be different for you.
 Maybe it’s context switching between projects.
 Maybe it’s poorly scoped tasks that never feel complete.
 Maybe it’s email.
 The audit reveals this – you start seeing patterns in what depletes versus energizes you.